KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 ### Sprint 2.
 Basic Classes for n-Dimensional Figures
 * Task 2.1: Implement the base class NDShape
 Write the NDShape class representing an n-dimensional figure.
-The class should include properties for storing vertex coordinates and figure parameters, as well as methods for initialization and basic computations.
+The class should include properties for storing vertex coordinates and figure parameters, as well as methods for initialization.
 Difficulty: Medium

 * Task 2.2: Methods for handling vertices and edges
-Implement functions within the NDShape class for adding, deleting, and modifying vertex coordinates, as well as calculating edges/connections between them.
+Implement functions within the NDShape class for adding, deleting, and modifying vertex coordinates, and the same for edges.
 Difficulty: Medium

 * Task 2.3: Write unit tests for NDShape